Lottery Funding For Charnwood Forest Regional Park

-Working with the County Council, District Councils, The National Forest Company and other interested parties we have submitted a bid to the Heritage Lottery Board for substantial sums of money to enhance and protect the Charnwood Forest Regional Park.
-It is expected we should know whether we are successful or not before the end of the year.
+Working with the County Council, District Councils, The National Forest Company and other interested parties we have submitted a successful bid to the Heritage Lottery Board for substantial sums of money to enhance and protect the Charnwood Forest Regional Park

-Under the project heading of the Chronicles of Charnwood it follows a theme suggested by a quote from Sir David Attenborough
+The project follows a theme suggested by a quote from Sir David Attenborough

 "No one will protect what they don't care about, and no one will care about what they have never experienced."

 The project will pull together and support a number of individual projects under this general banner, i.e. to explore, understand and care for and about the Charnwood Forest area.

 Charnwood Forest is much more than people realise.
 It is composed of layers that have been laid down over millennia.
 Its foundation is its geology: created by volcanic eruptions over 600 million years ago and leaving a legacy of granite that has influenced so much of what was to follow.
 On top of this is the landscape and natural heritage that was shaped by evolution: from the first complex life forms through to the valuable biodiversity of today.
 Next came the influence of mankind, with evidence of human activity dating back to Palaeolithic hunter gathers nearly 15,000 years ago.
 Since then, Charnwood has seen the rise and fall of priories, the development of towns and villages, the growth of the quarrying industry and agriculture.
 And with this came the final layer, the people of Charnwood Forest with their rich social history and wealth of stories.